 Re-entering the New Zealand workforce after a VSA assignment has its challenges.
 Many VSA volunteers do not return to their former places of employment, or even to the same type of work.

-Here’s eight tips on re-entering the job market, with some useful job websites below:
+Here are eight tips on re-entering the job market:

 1. Think of your assignment as a secondment